Skip to main content

 Four adoption paths best describe an organization’s path to success right from being Inefficient to becoming Leaner in the second stage and Smarter finally:

-- Develop/Test: The next stage after transformation to a product-based approach is to accelerate the development process and adopt agile methodologies to test.
+• Develop/Test: After transformation to a product-based approach, the next stage is to accelerate the development process and adopt agile methodologies for testing.
 This forms the second stage of transition after DevOps adoption.

-- Deploy: Once the pace of development is achieved, the next stage is to make it faster and smarter, which is where Automation steps in.
+• Deploy: Once the pace of development is achieved, the next stage is to make it faster and more intelligent, which is where Automation steps in.
 Automation forms the third stage on the path to success through DevOps adoption.
 Automate the process for transparency, quick release, and ease of further deployment.

 These four stages form the clear-cut DevOps strategy that has made DevOps deployers (organizations) smart enough to deal with the entire software process chain to gain a competitive edge over their competitors.